Are you looking for the best things to do in Copenhagen in winter? We have you covered!

 For Christmas trees and decorations, Santa’s sleigh, and more, visit Højbro Plads Julemarked.

 The Meatpacking District in Vesterbro transforms into another Christmas market for foodies, which hosts a special Christmas food market each December.

-Prepare to be immersed in extraordinary light experiences during the Copenhagen Light Festival, the largest light festival in Europe, which will take place on February 3-26, 2023.
+Prepare to be immersed in extraordinary light experiences during the Copenhagen Light Festival, the largest light festival in Europe, which will take place in February 2024.

 This amazing festival will stimulate city life at the end of winter for the fifth year in a row.